pabtomas/flagbox/DOCUMENTATION.md

 The main problem of *Flagbox* is its box size limitation.
 In deed, even if you can set a big box size (10, 15, 50 or why not 315204?
-See **Configuration section**), you will find quickly by yourself that navigating in your workspace will be more annoying by typing 15 times a comma than typing
+See **Configuration section**), you will find quickly (and by yourself) that navigating in your workspace will be more annoying by typing 15 times a comma than typing

 `cd /the/path/to/your/directory`.